Welcome to my homepage,

 March 2023: My Sci rep paper became among the top 100 papers in neuroscience "Dynamics of phase oscillator networks with synaptic weight and structural plasticity"

-March 2023: Published a piece in Science Magazine with the printed title of "Priced out of Science", and online title "I almost sold a kidney to pursue my Ph.D."
-In this piece reflecting on my own difficulties paying for graduate school application fees, and identifying this as an ongoing issue excluding students from less wealthy nations.
-I got many replies were people told me their versions of going to the extremes to get an education.
+March 2023: Published a piece in Science Magazine with the printed title "Priced out of Science", and online title "I almost sold a kidney to pursue my PhD" In this piece reflecting on my own difficulties paying for graduate school application fees, and identifying this as an ongoing issue excluding students from less wealthy nations.
+I got many replies where people told me their versions of going to extremes to get an education.

-March 2023: Started modeling the dynamics of plastic Network-Network interactions
+March 2023: Started modelling the dynamics of plastic Network-Network interactions

 Feb 2023: The Encyclopedia of Child and Adolescent Health, went online